 Most of these techniques are obsolete by now others have changed as well.

-Social Media outreach and blogger relations trump traditional link building techniques by now.
+Social Media outreach and blogger relations replaced traditional link building techniques by now.

 Luckily we don’t have to rely solely on tedious tactics anymore

 but the smaller and more conservative the niche or country you optimize for the less social media and bloggers are there to get links from.

 The smaller the niche the more difficult is it to attract links naturally or to improve the process of getting the links.